 Teaching Materials & Design

-The language instructors at Mandarin Studies & Culture Center are supported by Department of Applied Chinese and Teaching Chinese as a Second Language.
-The well-experienced instructor team includes professors, visiting professors, lecturers and teaching assistants.
+The language instructors at Mandarin Studies & Culture Center are supported by the departments of Applied Chinese and Teaching Chinese as a Second Language.
+The well-experienced instruction team includes professors, visiting professors, lecturers and teaching assistants.

 Teachers & Instructors